ticktronaut/resume/README.md

 ## Print

-### Print Button

-If JavaScript is activated, the PDF is opened in print-mode.
+**Print Button:** If JavaScript is activated, the PDF is opened in print-mode.
 If JavaScript is not activated, pressing the PDF-button just follows a link to the PDF-version.

-### Browser Print

-For styling the print-version print.css was written.
+**Browser Print:** For styling the print-version print.css was written.
 In the case that the browsers internal print tool is used print.css hides all content of the website and embeds the SVG-version of the cv.

 ## Typography